Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Our focus is on clinical care.
 I would wager that our fellows are some of the most capable clinical rheumatologists in the country.
 We train strong and well-rounded rheumatologists, whose clinical practice is informed by the highest standards imparted by an academic and scholarly approach.

 Los Angeles is one of the most exciting cities anywhere in the world to live.
-In our CSMC program there are over 35 attendings in our division, making us one of the most diverse rheumatology programs in the country.
+In our Cedars-Sinai program there are over 35 attendings in our division, making us one of the most diverse rheumatology programs in the country.
 Our faculty draws on the extensive collaborative research opportunities that exist at Cedars-Sinai as well as nationally and internationally.
 In 2011, our faculty were featured as podium speakers at the American College of Rheumatology (ACR) annual conference.
-In the past academic year, our faculty, have participated in the development of ACR guidelines to treat Lupus Nephritis and the International Osteoporosis Foundation guidelines for the treatment of Steroid Induced Osteoporosis.
-Our faculty have taken the leadership in establishing the “Bone Center of Excellence” at Cedars Sinai.
-In 2012, we plan to recruit additional faculty members and will focus on establishing a "Vasculitis Center of Excellence" at Cedars Sinai.
+In the past academic year, our faculty has participated in the development of ACR guidelines to treat Lupus Nephritis and the International Osteoporosis Foundation guidelines for the treatment of Steroid Induced Osteoporosis.
+Our faculty have taken the leadership in establishing the “Bone Center of Excellence” at Cedars-Sinai.
+In 2012, we recruited additional faculty members and focused on establishing a "Vasculitis Center of Excellence" at Cedars-Sinai.

-During the second year the fellows leave Harbor-UCLA Medical Center for rotations at Wadsworth VA Hospital and Sepulveda VA Medical Center but continue their rotations at Venice Family Clinic, LA Free Clinic and the outpatient clinic at CSMC.
-Also, during the second year, fellows take advantage of the unique CSMC opportunities to learn in the private practice offices of selected attending staff as well as optional rotations at Children’s Hospital LA and the lupus clinic at Harbor-UCLA Medical Center.
+During the second year the fellows leave Harbor-UCLA Medical Center for rotations at Wadsworth VA Hospital and Sepulveda VA Medical Center but continue their rotations at Venice Family Clinic, LA Free Clinic and the outpatient clinic at Cedars-Sinai.
+Also, during the second year, fellows take advantage of the unique Cedars-Sinai opportunities to learn in the private practice offices of selected attending staff, as well as optional rotations at Children’s Hospital LA and the lupus clinic at Harbor-UCLA Medical Center.

 During the first year, fellows also decide on their research project which is planned and executed by the fellow with the help of a research mentor.
 Fellows are given extensive guidance throughout the process and are expected to present their data in abstract form at the ACR annual meeting and publish their results during their fellowship program.
 The second year is geared towards acquiring additional clinical and research skills because our goal is to train fellows to become critical thinkers, as well as disciplined and knowledgeable practitioners of rheumatology.

-As a fellow in our program, you should expect to be listened to, to be guided, to be actively taught the nuances of the field, as well as nurtured and mentored to reach your maximum potential.
+As a fellow in our program, you should expect to be listened to, guided, and actively taught the nuances of the field, as well as nurtured and mentored to reach your maximum potential.